littleman11186/finra_coding/README.md

 	fileStoragePath={drive_path} - desired path for the file uploads to be managed inside of.
 Will create directory if it does not exist

 	overwriteExisting={true/false} - Optional, default false - desired functionality when finding duplicate files to throw an error or simply overwrite with new values and return success

+## Example:

+Use maven to execute the spring boot application with target spring-boot:run, or compile a jar and run it using java -jar <jar_file>.
+Curl commands can be used to invoke the REST api from a linux or cygwin style environment once the application is running on a machine.

+Example Upload
+'''bash
+curl -F "owner=Dan" -F "description=third file upload attempt" -F "file=@uploadFile.txt" localhost:8080/upload
+'''

+Example Query
+'''bash
+curl localhost:8080/fileMeta/1
+'''